suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 For decrypting, the KID field in the SecObj header is used to find the right key and salt for the encrypted object, and the nonce field is obtained from the `GroupId` and `ObjectId` fields of the MOQT object envelope.

 The decryption procedure is as follows:

-1. Parse the SecureObject to obtain KID from the SecObj header, the ciphertext corresponding to the MOQT object payload and Group and ObjectId from the MOQT object envelope.
+1. Parse the SecureObject to obtain KID from the SecObj header, the ciphertext corresponding from the MOQT object payload and Group and ObjectId from the MOQT object envelope.

 2. Retrieve the `secobj_key` and `secobj_salt` matching the KID.

-3. Form the nonce by XORing secobj_salt, the bits from `GroupID |
+3. Form the nonce by as described in {{nonce}}.
-ObjectId` encoded as big-endian integer.

-4. From the aad input by bitwse concatenating SecObj header with the Group and the ObjectId fields.
+4. From the aad input as described in {{aad}}.

-Apply the decryption function with secobj_key, nonce, aad and ciphertext as inputs.
+5. Apply the AEAD decryption function with secobj_key, nonce, aad and ciphertext as inputs.

 If a ciphertext fails to decrypt because there is no key available for the KID in the SecObj header, the client MAY buffer the ciphertext and